zZissou/tunely/docs/sprint1.md

 ### Working through the lab

 Use nodemon throughout the exercise to run your server.
-Don't forget to run npm install after your forked and cloned this repo.
+Don't forget to run npm install after your forked and cloned this repo if you do not see the node_modules folder.
 Continually verify that your browser console is displaying the `app.js loaded!` message on document-ready.

 ## Step 1: